pathos41/BlackJack/README.md

 # BlackJack
-The BlackJack Game with one player with a dealer
+The BlackJack Game with one player and a dealer